themitosan/R3ditor/README.md

 ### Room Data Table (.RDT)
 You can edit messages, doors, which item is in the room, change its position and its animation.
 [WIP]<br>
+Expect compatibility improvements and more features in the future!

+### Configuration File (.INI)
+You can edit your screen resoluction, use an experimental res. scaler and more.
+[WIP]<br>
-Expect compatibility improvements and more features soon!
+Expect compatibility improvements and more features in the future!

 ### Important
 Any changes you make will automatically apply to your files.